 This gene encodes a member of the DEAD box family of RNA helicases that are involved in a variety of cellular processes as a result of its role as an adaptor molecule, promoting interactions with a large number of other factors.
 This protein is involved in pathways that include the alteration of RNA structures, plays a role as a coregulator of transcription, a regulator of splicing, and in the processing of small noncoding RNAs.
 Members of this family contain nine conserved motifs, including the conserved Asp-Glu-Ala-Asp (DEAD) motif, important to ATP binding and hydrolysis as well as RNA binding and unwinding activities.
 Dysregulation of this gene may play a role in cancer development.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2017]

 GeneCards Summary for DDX5 Gene

 DDX5 (DEAD-Box Helicase 5) is a Protein Coding gene.
-Diseases associated with DDX5 include cartilage-hair hypoplasia.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Among its related pathways are Translational Control and Proteoglycans in cancer.
 GO annotations related to this gene include nucleic acid binding and enzyme binding.
-An important paralog of this gene is DDX53.
+An important paralog of this gene is DDX17.

 UniProtKB/Swiss-Prot for DDX5 Gene